+How to do China trademark search and registration?
+It is easy and not easy.
 A trademark is a sign that serves the specific and primary purpose of identifying the goods or services of a producer, which allowing the consumers to distinguish goods or services of one producer from those of another.

 Everyone knows that the globalization is strongly connected each other in different areas, for communication, travelling worldwide, business developing.
 We expose ourselves in short time by internet, same as our products or services do.
-Protecting your own brand image is seriously important, not only in your local market, but also worldwide.
+Protecting your own mark or brand image is seriously important, not only in your local market, but also worldwide.
 China takes very important role in worldwide economy with its hugh marketplace.
 So why not register trademark in China right now?

 China is a first-to-file country.
 It means that the person who register the trademark first, who will get all the rights to distribute and sell the products to China.
-You can take a look at this case.

 Trademark registration process in China

 When you decided to apply trademark in China, there are always two ways you can choose.
-Below is the first way you need follow step and step.
+Below is the first way you need follow step by step.
 It is also called local file trademark application in China.

 Have a nice trademark or name

-China trademark search steps
+Do trademark search

 1.Searching for similar trademark as you plan to register